 Q: How have technology and digital media impacted your business and client demands?

-A: Lots of answers to this . . . but one is it’s dramatically shortened the length of written communications.
+A: Lots of answers to this . . . but for one, it has dramatically shortened the length of written communications.
 When I wrote a column for Entrepreneur magazine long ago and far away, the minimum required word count was 1,500 words — or about 6 pages.
 Today, I write for Forbes, among others, and anything over 600 words – or two pages – is considered long.
 Net, net, this has increased the degree of difficulty, because writing short is harder than making your points without a restraint on the word count.

 Q: What advice would you give to budding entrepreneurs who want to scale?